vercel/nuxt3-kitchen-sink/content/nuxt-content.md

 # Nuxt Content

-Nuxt Content reads the content/ directory in your project, parses .md, .yml, .csv and .json files to create a powerful data layer for your application.
+Nuxt Content reads the `content/` directory in your project, parses `.md`, `.yml`, `.csv` and `.json` files to create a powerful data layer for your application.
 Use Vue components in Markdown with the MDC syntax.

-## Install the the @nuxt/content module:
+## Install the the `@nuxt/content` module:

 #### `yarn`